-Okinawa Deputy Gov. in charge of U.S. base negotiations resigns
+Okinawa deputy gov. in charge of U.S. base negotiations resigns

 Okinawa Gov. Takeshi Onaga said Monday he has approved the resignation of Deputy Gov. Mitsuo Ageda following allegations that he helped some individuals to be hired as teachers at public schools in the southern island prefecture.

-His resignation is expected to affect negotiations with the central government on a plan to relocate a U.S. base within the prefecture despite local opposition, as he has been leading the talks as a representative of the local government.
+His resignation is expected to affect ongoing negotiations with the central government on a plan to relocate a U.S. base within the prefecture despite local opposition as Ageda is a close aide to Onaga and a key representative of the local government.

-Ageda, a close aide of Onaga who had held the deputy post since the governor took office in December 2014, is alleged to have summoned Okinawa education board officials to his office or made phone calls to them to lobby for having several applicants pass exams to become teachers at prefectural public schools in 2015.
+Ageda denied the allegations but told reporters he decided to step down for "bringing confusion and stagnation in the prefectural administration."

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.